pdepend/pdepend/src/site/rst/documentation/software-metrics/parts/weighted-method-count.rst

                used by PHP_Depend.
 :Keywords:     WMC, Cyclomatic Complexity, Weighted Method per Class, Chidamber & Kemerer

-The *Weighted Method Count* or *Weighted Method per Class* metric was orginally defined in A Metrics Suite for Object Oriented Design by Chidamber & Kemerer [#ckoom]_.
+The *Weighted Method Count* or *Weighted Method per Class* metric was originally defined in A Metrics Suite for Object Oriented Design by Chidamber & Kemerer [#ckoom]_.